lealceldeiro/gems/ProApacheJMeterWebApplicationPerformanceTesting/README.md

 The test plan is the root element of the JMeter test.
 It is a container that holds JMeter components like the thread group, logic controller, sampler, listener, timer, assertion, and config element.

+#### Configuration

+- **User Defined Variables**: These are defined by using name/value pair(s).
+- **Run Thread Groups Consecutively (i.e. Run Groups One at a Time)**: A test plan can have more than one thread group.
+If this checkbox is enabled, then the thread groups are executed one after the other.
+If this checkbox is not enabled (the default), the thread groups are executed in parallel.
+- **Run tearDown Thread Groups After Shutdown of Main Threads**: If this checkbox is selected, then tearDown thread groups executes after the test has finished executing its regular thread group.
+It is used for doing things post test execution for reporting purposes or performing cleanup operations.
+- **Functional Test Mode (i.e. Save Response Data and Sampler Data)**: If this checkbox is selected, then sampler requests and response data are saved in the listeners.
+This allows you to verify that the test is working as expected.
+The use of this feature is not recommended as it impact the performance of the test execution itself.

 ### Thread Group

 The Thread Group element is the starting point of execution.
 All elements can be the child elements of a test plan or